 Romans 10:4: “For Christ is the END of the law for righteousness to everyone who believes.”
 (New King James Version)

-This is another marvelous opportunity for some translators to twist the meaning of the above verse and easily get away with it.
+This is another marvelous opportunity for anti-Old Testament leaning translators to twist the meaning of the above verse and easily get away with it.
 The original Greek word for “end” is telos, Strong’s number 5056.
-Words used to define telos include goal, limit, result, purpose, and aim according to Strong and Thayer.
+Words used to define telos include GOAL, RESULT, PURPOSE, AND AIM according to Strong and Thayer.
 Telos can also mean “end.”
 The context determines what a word means, or does not mean, when it can mean different things.
 Unfortunately, the majority of translators render the Greek word telos simply as “end” instead of giving Paul’s intended meaning of that word.
 Reasoning incorrectly that faith makes the law void (dramatically contrary to Romans 3:31, 6:15, and many other strongly pro-law verses), they have adopted an illogical assumption that Paul plainly rejected in Romans 3:31: “Do we then make void the law through faith?
 Certainly not!
 On the contrary, we establish the law.”
 Romans 6:15 also teaches that each Christian needs to continue obeying the law: “What then? shall we sin because we are not under the law but under grace?
 God forbid!”
 The Greek word telos, translated “end” in Romans 10:4 in most English translations, can convey variations in meaning, including “the aim or purpose of a thing” ( Vine’s Complete Expository Dictionary of Old and New Testament Words, 1985, “End, Ending”).
 According to Wikipedia, telos is the root of the term “teleology,” which approximately is the study of objects with a view to their aims, purposes, or intentions.

 1 Timothy 1:5: “Now the PURPOSE (telos) of the commandment is love from a pure heart, from a good conscience, and from sincere faith.”

 In the New King James Version telos is properly translated as purpose in the clause “the purpose of the commandment is love” in the Timothy verse above.
 In this same verse the NRSV translates telos as “aim” and the NIV renders it as “goal.”
 So nearby Romans 3:31 and Romans 6:15 define the context of “end” in Romans 10:4 more as the “goal, aim, or purpose” of the law, rather than the literal “end” or “termination” of law keeping.

 James 5:11: “Indeed we count them blessed who endure.
 You have heard of the perseverance of Job and seen the end intended by the Lord-that the Lord is very compassionate and merciful.”
 This is another example of where the New King James Version again poorly translates telos as “end,” but in a very large number of other translations telos is translated as purpose, and sometimes as outcome, consummation, or completion.
 Job’s perseverance did not “end,” but instead was continuous and steady.